cde-ev/cdedb2/doc/source/Migration.rst

   in the questionnaire.
 * Housegroups are gone.
 As are statistics about vegetarians.
 Use custom queries instead.
 * The mtime triggers are gone.
-No replacement.
+Replaced by the logging facility.
 * Bus stuff is gone.
 Use fields.
 * TODO: UEberweisungen

 Data
 """"

-No migration.
+No migration for events organized via DB.
+Past events are migrated in a semi-automatic way via SQL script -- the catch being, that they gained a ``tempus`` column for ordering; however since this needs only to be acurate within a month or so it should be easy to fill in.

 Mailinglists
 ^^^^^^^^^^^^